Sue9104/web-manual/interface.md

 <span id='master'></span>

-This is master's work.
 Only the **master** in a project has the permission to change things in this area.
 Click 'detail' button for more information.

-- **Settings**: All the settings can be adjusted according to the progress.
+- **Settings**: All the settings can be adjusted according to the progress, such as project name, deadline, priority level, visibility level, source and target languages.

+  - add more project members:

 - **Progress Track**